rayanuki/AntWebRTCVideoTest/README.md

-# ANT Video WebRTC test player
+# ANT Video WebRTC Test Player

 For testing ANT VIDEO WebRTC using pure video tag and web adaptor js provided by ANT Media.

+Also included some of the tools I created to make my life easier..

 ## Parameters